Research in Theory for Concurrent Systems

 Our verification tool for pi-calculus, the Mobility Workbench, can be found here.

 Our verification tool for graph grammars, the Graph Backwards Tool, can be found here.

-Here are some examples of previous work by group members.
+Here are some examples of previous work.

 Much of the effort of the group has been in the area of the pi-calculus.
 We developed the fusion calculus, which is a simplification of the pi-calculus with significantly extended expressiveness.
 We are also developing the Mobility Workbench (MWB), an automated tool for describing and analysing mobile processes.
 It handles equivalence checking, deadlock search, interactive simulation, sort inference, and model checking for the pi-calculus, and equivalence checking for the fusion calculus.
 Other investigations have used categorical models and History-Dependent automata.